mw-qggp/SV_simulations_potato_genome/README.md

 ## References

-[1] Weisweiler, M. and Stich, B. (2022) Benchmarking of structural variant detection in the tetraploid potato genome using linked-read sequencing (In preparation)
+[1] Weisweiler, M. and Stich, B. (2023) Benchmarking of structural variant detection in the tetraploid potato genome using linked-read sequencing.
+Genomics 115:110568